stignarnia/GeoMSTView/README.md

 - if you just want to change region, country, or local administrative area, you must change change the area at line 2 with the desired ISO 3166 code.
 You can find that at https://www.iso.org/obp/ui/#search.
 - To change which places you get, edit the filter `["place"~"city|town"]` by replacing or adding place types (e.g., "city", "town", "village", "hamlet", "suburb", "neighbourhood"), such as `["place"="city"]` for only cities, `["place"~"city|town|village"]` for multiple types, or simply `["place"]` to include any place.

-## Settings
+## Settings (only if running locally)

-If you want to change default behavior (tile server, animation defaults, k-nearest limits, etc.) edit the `CFG` object at the top of `script.js`.
+If you want to change default behavior (tile server, animation defaults, k-nearest limits, etc.) edit the `settings.json` file.

 Key `CFG` entries you might change: